K-Fet/K-App/README.md

 ### Configuration

 To configure your environment, copy `/tools/config-samples/.env.example` to `/.env`.
-Then you just have to edit field as you want.
+Then you just have to edit field as you want (`cp tools/config-samples/.env.example .env`).

 P.S.: The file `.env` is already ignored by git.